The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips.md

 - Feint both of the **Ancient Quaga** or both of the **Heavenly Heel** which would also cover the three **Ascalons Might**.
 You may have to use Feint a bit before the **Heavenly Heel** cast starts so you can get it back before the next one happens.
 - Use Arcane Crest for the **Spiral Pierce** if you get the tether, **Skyward Leap** if you get the blue marker, **Ascalons Mercy Revealed**, **Liquid hells** if you get the baits, **Lightning Storm** if you get the thunder debuff, **Ancient Quaga** and for the **Heavensblaze** after the knockback.

-# Phase 6: The Great Wyrms:
+# Phase Six: The Great Wyrms:

 For this Phase we will fight again both, Nidhogg & Hraesvelgr.
 This is a 100% uptime, two target fight and both dragons are Omnidirectional.
 Plentiful Harvest will be the only Skill with which you can hit both targets at once.
 Changing the target in this fight might be a bit unfortunate for Reaper as you will have to apply your Death's Design on the target first.
 Beforehand: Whorl of Death will **NOT** be a gain on this Phase.
 Use Shadow of Death to apply Death's Design.
-Enter this Phase with >50 Shroud gauge and, if you can, combo neutral and with no Soul Slice charges.
+Enter this Phase with > 50 Shroud gauge and, if you can, combo neutral and with no Soul Slice charges.

 ### Re-Opener: